vbouchet31/vbouchet31.github.io/_posts/2023-01-05-drupal-memory-limit-plugin.markdown

       label: 'Number of tags threshold'
 ```

-The configuration form only have an input field to enter the number of tags.
+The configuration form only have one input field to enter the number of tags.
 We can update the `getSummary` method so,
 it displays the entered value.
 We finally need to update the `evaluate` method to use the configured value as the
 threshold.
 Here is the final code of our plugin: